supertaishi/practice_projects/README.md

 # python_small_projects

-This file has several small data analysis projects using Python.
+This repository has several small data analysis projects using Python.